KevinBatdorf/alpine.js-gutenberg/README.md

 This is an example of how to build a block that incorporates Alpine.js in both the editor and on the front end of the user's site.
 I've created a very simple countdown Alpine component that will also update when the user changes the starting number within Gutenberg.
 It has a demo `@click` event added that just resets the counter.

 Overall, it works pretty well.
-If you do not want to load React on the front end of the user's site, this is an alternative option.
+If you do not want to load React on the front end of the user's site, this is an decent option.

 https://alpinejs.dev/